Prepare for Your Camino

 Can I Bike the Camino?

-About 15% of pilgrims who arrive in Santiago do so by bicycle.
+Yes!
+About 5% of pilgrims who arrive in Santiago do so by bicycle.
 Cyclists are eligible to receive a Compostela if they document they have ridden the final 200 kilometers to Santiago, essentially from Ponferrada on the Camino Francés.
-American Pilgrims recommends cyclists interested in the Francés consider early or late season travel, as the Francés is the most popular route and can be crowded with walking pilgrims.
-We strongly encourage cyclists to consider other routes, such as the Via de la Plata, during the busy season.

 Check out our guide for cycling the Camino and we encourage you to join our American Pilgrims Cycling Facebook group.